 NERC has jurisdiction to investigate complaints of discrimination in public spaces, including but not limited to: hotels, casinos, schools, private schools, universities or other places of education, restaurants, bars or facilities where food or spirits are sold, places of recreation and transportation terminals.

-Due to Covid-19, our office locations are currently closed to the public, but working internally on current filings.
-On-line intake filings will experience a delay in processing.
-Please also contact the local EEOC office for a faster response.
+Due to Covid-19, our office locations are currently closed to the public, but we are working internally on current filings.
+Intake filings will experience a delay in processing.
 Thank you for your patience during this time.

 Who Can File a Complaint of Discrimination?